bitquery/streaming-data-platform-docs/docs/start/errors.md

-# Interpreting Errors and Limits with Queries
+# Common Errors and What to Do

 This section will guide you through the interpretation of common error messages encountered within Bitquery APIs.
 It will help you decide when to escalate issues by filing a ticket at [Bitquery Support](https://support.bitquery.io/).